greenboxal/doggohub/doc/public_access/public_access.md

 ## Visibility of groups

 >**Note:**
-[Starting with][3323] GitLab 8.6, the group visibility has changed and can be configured the same way as projects.
+[Starting with][3323] DoggoHub 8.6, the group visibility has changed and can be configured the same way as projects.
 In previous versions, a group's page was always visible to all users.